 Frontline Customer service – retail and admissions

-You will see our frontline staff selling tickets and providing information about the Nature Parks to our customers while our retail staff will be providing information on products and serving our customers as they shop in one of our four stores.
+You will see our frontline staff selling tickets and providing information about the Nature Parks to our visitors while our retail staff will be providing information on products and serving our visitors as they shop in one of our four stores.
 Stock control and management are also key skills required in retail.
 Staff customer service skills are of high quality and they need to understand different cultures.

 Leading school groups on educational tours is the responsibility of our education rangers who have either teaching or adult education qualifications or interpretation skills.
 They also develop tours for the Penguin parade and assist with other environmental activities.